Interim Term - Jan. 9-19, 2018

-31. Rise of Superheroes and their Impact on Pop Culture/Ashley Saunders
+26. Rise of Superheroes and Their Impact on Pop Culture/Ashley Saunders

 Since TOMS exploded onto the scene there have been a growing number businesses specifically designed to do good in the world.
 This course will study the history of social entrepreneurship, and the different models followed by these fascinating new hybrids of business and charity.
 We will get to hear from local social entrepreneurs (Erica Raggett of A 2nd Cup and Jeff Kaplan of New Living) who are doing business in new and creative ways.
 The culminating project will involve writing and presenting a business plan for your own social entrepreneurial endeavor.

-35. Tantalizing Tessellations: The Art of Mathematics/Joanna Papakonstantinou & Jaime Collier
+35. Tantalizing Tessellations: The Art of Mathematics/Joanna Papakonstantinou & Jaime Sonnier

 Come create mathematics as you create art.
 The relationship between mathematics and art is seen all around us in patterns, symmetry, sculpture and architecture.
 You will investigate the geometry and the art in tessellations.
 After you learn how to tessellate a plane with different geometric figures, you will create your own unique tessellation and make a fabric of the pattern.
 You will also learn how to use Photoshop, Cyanotypes, and digital printing with photography.